ansys/scade-design-rules/doc/source/rules/modelling/disadvised_operators.rst

 .. end_description

 The rule parameter is a comma-separated string containing predefined operator identifiers.
-Available identifiers are documented in the SCADE Python API guide, under section "Access to Predefined Operators in Python".
+Available identifiers are documented in the SCADE Python API guide, under section *Access to Predefined Operators in Python*.
 Default parameter value is ``46, 47, 51, 52`` (Reverse, Transpose, Slice, Concatenation).

 Rationale